Skip to main content

 1. Verifiability

 This is speculation as specification, and it's the trap most "let's document the legacy system" projects fall into.
-A Word document of "what the system does" is can be worse than no document at all, because people start trusting it.
+A Word document of "what the system does" can be worse than no document at all, because people start trusting it.
 But even if the specification is done as a group effort by all stakeholders involved, and is thoroughly verified, it still lacks one critical property:

 2. Reproducibility

 What we actually want is a verifiable specification: Not "verified once," but verifiable on demand, any time someone asks the question.
 You could verify a paper spec by hand, of course — sit down, read it, run the system, tick off the scenarios — but manual verification is expensive enough that it gets done once at sign-off and never again.
-A verification you don't actually do is verification that doesn't exist.
-And unless the legacy codebase is a museum exhibit, it's a moving target:

 The team is still shipping fixes, the system is still drifting, and a paper spec written on Monday is no longer accurate by Friday.